-- 64. The Inquiry commented that the IGD could be stand alone or associated with another body, specifically a "separate unit of the Ministry of Defence," but must be "located outside the NZDF".
-28 It did not propose a particular organisational form. - 65.
-To assist in determining the best organisational form for the IGD, officials developed the following governance and accountability arrangements which are proposed for the IGD.
+- 74. The Inquiry commented that the IGD could be stand-alone or associated with another body, specifically a "separate unit of the Ministry of Defence," but must be "located outside the NZDF".61 It did not propose a particular organisational form. - 75.
+To assist in determining the best organisational form for the IGD, officials developed the following governance and accountability arrangements for the IGD.
 These are common features of bodies who have functions inside the Executive branch of government, do not undertake any functions on behalf of the House of Representatives, require decision-makers to be independent from ministerial influence, and where public trust and confidence is paramount.
+These arrangements were broadly supported during consultation.

-Operational independence from ministers
+Operational independence from Ministers

 - a.
 The IGD should not be required to give effect, or have regard, to Government policy: The IGD is not intended to be a vehicle for delivering the Government's policy priorities as they change over time.
 It must carry out its statutory functions and powers independently. - b.
 The IGD should be appointed, and removed, by the Governor-General on the recommendation of the House of Representatives: This is in line with the appointment of the IGIS and IPCA.
-Democratic oversight of the military could be strengthened by the House having a say in the appointment of the IGD.
+Democratic oversight of the military may be strengthened by the House having a say in the appointment of the IGD.
 This would enhance the perceived independence and standing of the body. - c.
 When determining its annual work programme, the IGD should take the views of the Minister of Defence into account: For clarity and accountability, the IGD should be required to set out its strategic priorities and intended programme of work for the year ahead on an annual basis.
-The Minister of Defence should be consulted on the work programme and may provide feedback, which the IGD should take into account unless there are clear and compelling reasons not to.
+The Minister of Defence should be consulted on the work programme and may provide feedback which the IGD should take into account unless there are clear and compelling reasons not to.
+The Minister of Defence should table the IGD's work programme in the House of Representatives.